Punjab polls: Modi targets AAP at Pathankot rally, calls it photocopy of Congress | Politics

 - India

-Prime Minister Narendra Modi on Wednesday targeted the Aam Aadmi Party (AAP) here, and termed it a photocopy of the Congress.
+Prime Minister Narendra Modi on Wednesday targeted the Aam Aadmi Party (AAP) at an election rally here, and termed it a photocopy of the Congress.

-Addressing a poll rally in Punjab's Pathankot, he said farming, trade and industry will be made profitable in five years if the BJP-led alliance is voted to power in the state.
+Addressing the rally ahead of the February 20 Punjab Assembly elections, he said farming, trade and industry will be made profitable in five years if the BJP-led alliance is voted to power in the state.

 ''Give me five years to serve you.
 I assure you farming, trade, industry will be made profitable,'' Modi said at a poll rally in Pathankot.